lucasjoliveau/doc/en/applications/inventory_and_mrp/barcode/setup/software.md

-# Activate the Barcodes in Odoo
+# Activate the Barcodes in Konvergo ERP

 The barcode scanning features can save you a lot of time usually lost switching between the keyboard, the mouse and the scanner.
 Properly